-This supports the education of approximately 137,000 students being served in 240 schools in 19 school districts and 24 charter schools.
+This supports the education of approximately 141,000 students being served in more than two hundred schools in nineteen school districts and twenty-three charter schools.

-Increased enrollment in schools, especially special education increases, contribute to the growth in the education section of the budget.
-With the demands on the State Budget, Public Education should continue to explore efficiencies and ways to decrease administrative costs.
+Increased enrollment in schools, especially special education increases, contributes to the growth in the education section of the State’s budget.
+With the demands on the State Budget, public education should continue to explore efficiencies and ways to decrease administrative costs.

-The team will identify major initiatives that will address service delivery issues, major contracting dollars, or items that will allow for more efficient use of limit resources to promote the best educational outcomes for all students.
+The team identified major initiatives that address service delivery issues, major contracting costs, and items that allowed for more efficient use of limited resources to promote the best educational outcomes for all students.

-We are initially focusing on two areas of collaboration, transportation and technology:
+The team initially focused on two areas of collaboration: transportation and technology.

-The Delaware Department of Education is conducting a study on a community-based transportation system where students are transported in accordance with their age range (elementary / middle and middle / high) and their residence to their schools using a small cohort of charter schools in New Castle County that have volunteered to be part of this study.
-This study will serve as a model for school districts and charter schools to highlight the potential cost savings and enhanced transportation service that could be provided through the implementation of a consolidated busing system.
+The Delaware Department of Education conducted a study on a community-based transportation system where students are transported in accordance with their age range (elementary / middle and middle / high) and their residence to their schools using a small cohort of charter schools in New Castle County that volunteered to be part of this study.
+The study serves as a model for school districts and charter schools to highlight the potential cost savings and enhanced transportation service that could be provided through the implementation of a consolidated busing system.
 This project takes the work of the various task forces and committees and puts it into action; providing an actual model for school leaders to replicate and address the transportation problems that have been on-going and growing since 2002.

-This project is designed to bring to fruition the recommendation and strategies set forth in SCR22 by creating a Council on Educational Technology.
-This council will be an oversite organization charged with providing strategic guidance for educational technology for the state, districts, and charters.
-The Council will: (1) provide strategic guidance for public education technology by conducting needs assessments; (2) offer policy and budget recommendations; (3) engage in strategic planning to ensure alignment between state and local efforts; (4) define acceptable use policies, procedures and processes to ensure compliance with federal and state regulations; and (5) provide support for technology-related procurement.
+This project was designed to bring to fruition the recommendations and strategies set forth in SCR22 by creating a Council on Educational Technology.
+This council serves an oversight organization charged with providing strategic guidance for educational technology for the state, districts, and charters.
+The Council will: (1) provide strategic guidance for public education technology by conducting needs assessments; (2) offer policy and budget recommendations; (3) engage in strategic planning to ensure alignment between state and local efforts; (4) define acceptable use policies, procedures, and processes to ensure compliance with federal and state regulations; and (5) provide support for technology-related procurement.

 We've told you about us, we want to hear from you.
 Share your ideas and comments with us.